‘Accidental Americans’ living abroad fight tax bill from Uncle Sam

 In the first year, a hundred such Americans living in France reached out to him.
 To date, 450 people have signed up and more than 1,200 have made inquiries.
 Lehagre estimates there could be more than 10,000 "accidental Americans" in France alone, but there are no exact estimates of their numbers worldwide.

-Lehagre has reached out to both French and American officials asking them to do something to help these bi-nationals and started an association to bring them together.
+Lehagre has reached out to both French and U.S. officials asking them to do something to help these bi-nationals and started an association to bring them together.

-His association is asking the U.S. to switch to a tax system based on residency, and to allow "accidental Americans" the ability to freely renounce their U.S. citizenship, without having to comply with the IRS.
+His association is asking the United States to switch to a tax system based on residency and to allow "accidental Americans" the ability to freely renounce their U.S. citizenship, without having to comply with the IRS.

 Nancy Ing reported from Paris.
 Yuliya Talmazan reported from London.